AdvancedCustomFields/docs/fields/date-picker.md

 ```

 ## Notes

+### Database format
+The value selected can be returned and displayed in different formats but will be saved to the database as ‘Ymd’.
+This format is used throughout the WordPress database tables and will allow for straight-foward database querying.

+### Date format strings
+To customize the 'Display Format' and 'Return Format' settings further, refer to the full list of date format strings within the [PHP date() documentation](http://php.net/manual/en/function.date.php).

 ### Translations
 If you require the date to be displayed in a non English language, WordPress contains a function called [date_i18n()](http://codex.wordpress.org/Function_Reference/date_i18n) which will perform the translation for you.